designosaur/SolarSystem/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-"Where are the Planets?"
+### "Where are the Planets?"

 This app is a project that I originally started in 2016 to get better at JavaScript.
-Now (OCt 2020) I'm refactoring with React since I'm now learning that. :)
+Now (OCT 2020) I'm refactoring with React since I'm now learning that. :)

 ## Available Scripts